-Oregon Travel Experience oversees 10 travel information structures within heavily used rest areas and along well-loved highways.
+Oregon Travel Experience administers nine travel information structures within heavily used rest areas and along well-loved highways.
 Businesses located along busy Interstate corridors will find this permit program invaluable.

 Thousands of potential customers stop at our managed rest areas, looking for information about where to eat, sleep, explore and shop.
 Backlit panels, brochures, and magazines connect millions of travelers with valuable information while inspiring them to make the most of their Oregon experience.
 Our backlit permits are available at most kiosk locations.
 Refer to the list of most frequently asked questions below for answers or call us at 1-800-574-9397.

 A: Backlit display panels are colorful illustrated posters about your business, services, and location.
 Travelers will see your attractive and illuminated panels inside the travel information kiosk 24 hours a day, when they stop for a break at one of our OTE managed rest areas or other kiosk locations.